-- In Q4 2014, gross domestic product (GDP) per head increased 0.5% compared to Q3 2014 but remains 1.2% below pre-economic downturn levels.
-This was a slightly slower growth rate than the 0.6% quarterly increase seen in GDP - Net national disposable income (NNDI) per head, which represents the income available to UK residents, has remained broadly flat since Q1 2012 and remains 5.1% below pre-economic downturn levels - In Q4 2014 real household disposable income (RHDI) per head (excluding non-profit institutions serving households) increased 1.9% compared to the same quarter a year ago (Q4 2013).
-For 2014 as a whole, RHDI per head (excluding NPISH) was broadly unchanged, up 0.1%, compared to 2013 - In Q4 2014, household spending per head grew 0.3% compared to the previous quarter continuing the general upward trend that started in Q3 2011
+- In Q1 2015, gross domestic product (GDP) per head increased 0.2% compared to Q4 2014 but remains 0.6% below pre-economic downturn levels.
+This was a slightly slower growth rate than the 0.4% quarterly increase seen in GDP - Net national disposable income (NNDI) per head, which represents the income available to UK residents, increased 1.6% compared to Q4 2014, but remains 3.8% below pre-economic downturn levels - In Q1 2015, real household disposable income (RHDI) per head (excluding non-profit institutions serving households) was unchanged (0.0%) compared to Q4 2014 and increased 3.7% compared to the same quarter a year ago (Q1 2014).
+Overall, it remains broadly in line with the level of household income seen since 2012 - In the financial year ending 2014, median income (the income of the middle household if all households are ranked from the lowest income to the highest) was £24,500 3.4% higher than in 2012/13.
+This is a reversal of the downward trend seen since the financial year ending 2008 - In Q1 2015, household spending per head grew 0.8% compared to the previous quarter continuing the general upward trend that started in Q3 2011 - Great Britain has one of the highest mean levels of wealth relative to 18 OECD countries.
+Whilst shifting from mean to median net wealth leads to large differences in country rankings for some countries, suggesting higher wealth inequality, Great Britain ranks in a similar position on both measures